INTRODUCTION OF FITTING SHOP

 Bench Vice

 The bench vice is a holding device that is used to hold the workpiece when performing Filling and Cutting on the job.
-Bench vice has two jaws one is fixed (Stationary jaw) and another is movable (Sliding jaw).
-Sliding jaw slide over the slide face, when the handle is rotated in the clockwise direction it is subjected to tight by mean of the thread which is mounted on the rod.
-The body is not movable to any direction is called a fixed body and the lower part of bench vice is called base.
+The bench vice has two jaws one is fixed (Stationary jaw) and another is movable (Sliding jaw).
+Sliding jaw slides over the slide face, when the handle is rotated in the clockwise direction it is subjected to the tightness by means of the thread which is mounted on the rod.
+The body that is not movable in any direction is called a fixed body and the lower part of the bench vice is called a base.

 Measuring and Marking Tools.